SchmidtDSE/polymer-eol-approx/README.md

 <br>

 ## License
 This code is released under the [BSD 3-Clause License](https://opensource.org/license/bsd-3-clause).
 See LICENSE.md for more details.
 Note that the data themselves are subject to [CC-BY-NC](https://creativecommons.org/licenses/by-nc/4.0/).

-Uses results from [10.1126/science.adr3837](https://www.science.org/doi/10.1126/science.adr3837): A. Samuel Pottinger et al. Pathways to reduce global plastic waste mismanagement and greenhouse gas emissions by 2050.
+Uses data from [10.1126/science.adr3837](https://www.science.org/doi/10.1126/science.adr3837): A. Samuel Pottinger et al. Pathways to reduce global plastic waste mismanagement and greenhouse gas emissions by 2050.
 Science 386, 1168-1173 (2024).